sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 ## Classes & Prototypes
 1. generate object using a function (copies of object, don't repeat yourself, can't add new functionality).
-2. Prototype chain
+2. Prototype chain.
-3. classes
+3. new keyword.
+4. classes.

 ### Prototype chain